Tom Ashworth

 I would have days where I’d become very depressed because, after all that, I hadn’t created anything.
 Nothing had come of it and it had no tangible benefit.
 I realised I was consuming merely to pass the time, and using it as a way to escape from real work.

-This is where my Create More Than You Consume post takes over.
 Now, I’m trying my best to create something every day, blog as often as I can and generally be a source rather than a destination for the information on the internet.
 I still value consumption extremely highly — there’s nothing I enjoy more than learning something new — but I need to be a creator, not a consumer.